0xSileo/OD-rustaceans/README.md

 ### [Carbonable](https://app.onlydust.com/p/carbonable)
 ### [Cairo Native](https://app.onlydust.com/p/cairo-native)

 - [Sileo] Do I need a strong knowledge of MLIR to contribute ?
+- [g4titan] from what i can see, i think you really need it.

 ### [Cairo VM gs](https://app.onlydust.com/p/cairo-vm-gs)